twistedPan/Generative_Computer_Graphics/README.md

       }
       ```

-    started to work at an easy-to-implement script for others to use the microphone input
+    started to work at an easy-to-implement script for others to use the microphone input.

 ---